zendesk/racecar/README.md

 ### Deploying consumers

-If you're already deploying your Rails application using e.g. [Capistrano](http://capistranorb.com/), all you need to do to run your Racecar consumers in production is to have some _process supervisor_ wrap the processes and managing them for you.
+If you're already deploying your Rails application using e.g. [Capistrano](http://capistranorb.com/), all you need to do to run your Racecar consumers in production is to have some _process supervisor_ start the processes and manage them for you.

 [Foreman](https://ddollar.github.io/foreman/) is a very straightford tool for interfacing with several process supervisor systems.
 You define your process types in a Procfile, e.g.